Home Private Aviation Private Jet vs First Class

 On which routes does flying private make the most financial sense?

-What does private jet offer that first class does not?
+What does a private jet offer that first class does not?

-Beyond the time savings, private aviation offers: departure on your schedule (not the airline's), the ability to change plans mid-journey, access to 5,000+ airports versus the 500 that airlines serve, complete privacy, no security theatre, no luggage restrictions, pets in the cabin, confidential business conversations without seatmates, and the ability to fly a group together in a single departure.
-The experiential gap between private and commercial is widest on the ground, not in the air.
+Departure on your schedule rather than the airline's, the ability to change plans mid-journey, access to more than 5,000 airports against roughly 500 served by airlines, no security theatre, no luggage limits, pets in the cabin, confidential conversations without seatmates and a whole group flying together in one departure.
+The experiential gap is widest on the ground, not in the air.
+Above the ultra-long-range category the cabins compete with the best commercial first class; below it, the case is time and control, not the seat.

 Cookie Settings